A private vaccination service offering protection against the chickenpox virus.

 The chickenpox vaccination could offer you and your family the protection you need.

-Visit your local branch of Whitworth’s Pharmacy to find out more or book your chickenpox vaccine today.
+Visit your local Whitworth Pharmacy to find out more or book your chickenpox vaccine today.

 Chickenpox is a highly common viral infection caused by the varicella zoster virus.
 It’s highly contagious and usually caught in childhood before the age of 10.